 - How USPS shipping software (including Shippo) can be leveraged to simplify USPS shipping and save businesses money

 We’ll also explore the rich American history and legacy of USPS to gain a better understanding of how it got to where it is today.
 Let’s dive in.

 When it comes to shipping, there’s no lack of choices for independent businesses.
 While each carrier has its own benefits, USPS shipping for small business has been and continues to be a great option for five main reasons:

 - The USPS is often the most cost-effective.
 In terms of affordability, USPS tends to be the best option for sellers shipping lightweight packages.
 As an example, an 8-ounce parcel measuring 5 inches in length, by 5 inches in width, by 2 inches in height, being shipped from Manhattan (zip code 10021) to Los Angeles (zip code 90007) would cost just under $4 to ship, using Shippo’s discounted First Class Package Service shipping rates.
 (Estimate pricing for yourself using our USPS postage calculator.)

 - The USPS is reliable.
-In 2018, during its peak season, USPS boasted an impressive on-time delivery rate of 98.8 percent of Parcel Select deliveries – higher than UPS at 98.3% and FedEx at 97.6%, according to the website Commercial Appeal.
+During the 2022 Peak Season, 93.2 percent of First-Class Mail was delivered on time against the USPS service standard.
 For more recent reliability data – including the percentage of packages delayed by service level – take a look at Shippo’s Time-in-Transit reporting.

 - The USPS offers delivery six days a week (with no extras fees on Saturdays).
 Unlike private carriers that charge extra fees for delivering on Saturday, USPS has been delivering Monday through Saturday since 1863—and it doesn’t charge extra for it.